 Gains hands on experience in their field through internships, co-ops, other avenues.

-Sam Costigan and Micahel Feliz, engineering majors, designed and built a table top touch screen computer.
+Sam Costigan, Micahel Feliz and Connor Morales engineering majors, designed and built a table top touch screen computer.

 Rosana Abeyta-Torres talks about her experience interning at Dameron in physical therapy.